toddbluhm/env-cmd/README.md

 These are the currently accepted environment file formats.
 If any other formats are desired please create an issue.
 - `key=value`
 - Key/value pairs as JSON
-- JavaScript file exporting an object
+- JavaScript file exporting an object or Promise that resolves one
 - `.env-cmdrc` file (as valid json) in execution directory

 ## Path Rules